 Once the leak is fixed, the crew will organise for their colleagues to reinstate the area.

-We will fill in the hole to permanently repair the road or footpath.
 Sometimes we use a temporary repair, but will return to make it permanent within 5 days of the leak being fixed.